Cirrus-Link/Sparkplug/client_libraries/javascript/sparkplug-client/README.md

 ### Receiving events

 The client uses an EventEmitter to emit events to device applications.
-The client emits a "rebirth" event, "command" event, and four MQTT connection
+The client emits a "rebirth" event, "command" event, and five MQTT connection
-events: "connect", "reconnect", "error", and "close".
+events: "connect", "reconnect", "offline", "error", and "close".

 #### Birth Event